mori77z/mori77z.github.io/README.md

 *License*

-This project is licensed under the a custom License.
+This project is licensed under a custom License.
 Unauthorized distribution or modification of this code is prohibited.
 Please refer to the LICENSE file for more details.

 *Security*